Bilibili: Games

-Controversy
+Controversies

 Cai Xukun

-Cai Xukun, a Chinese artist and singer, was chosen as a spokesperson of the NBA in January 2019, sparking controversy.
-His introduction video from Idol Producer, which involved him playing basketball, went viral.
-Following this, hundreds of parody videos appeared on Bilibili mocking the original video.
+Cai Xukun, a Chinese artist and singer, was chosen as a spokesperson of the NBA in January 2019.
+Following his introduction video from Idol Producer showing him playing basketball receiving attention, hundreds of parody videos appeared on Bilibili satirizing the original video.
 Cai issued a lawsuit notice asking for Bilibili to remove the parody videos.
-Bilibili responded that they believed the videos were not illegal and refused to penalise the users who uploaded the videos.
-Lyrics from the video, such as "sing, dance, rap, basketball" went on to become viral as well.
+Bilibili responded that they believed the videos were not illegal and refused to penalize the users who uploaded the videos.
 To prevent potential backlash and spam from users, Bilibili temporarily halted the verification of new accounts.

 Servers in Taiwan

 In September 2019, Bilibili was found to be renting servers illegally in Taiwan.
 The National Communications Commission required provider Chief Telecom to cease the tie-up immediately after the issue was discovered by a Taiwan-based think tank.
 Video on demand services based in mainland China are forbidden to operate in Taiwan due to national security concerns.